-Dorothy Gibson-Craig was born in Melrose, Scotland on 1 June, 1883, into a family that had been part of the Scottish aristocracy for centuries.
-Dorothy spent her childhood in a peaceful idyll in Scotland and latterly in Wiltshire and Hampshire.
+Dorothy Gibson-Craig was born in Melrose, Scotland on 1 June 1883, into a family that had been part of the Scottish aristocracy for centuries.
+Dorothy spent her childhood in a peaceful idyll in Scotland and later in Wiltshire and Hampshire.

-Dorothy continued to work in the charity tirelessly until her death on 10 June 1955.
+Dorothy continued to work for her charity until her death on 10 June 1955.
 She was buried in her adopted home of Cairo, but the strong family association that founded the Brooke still continues today.
 Family members are still involved with the charity, ensuring that the spirit of Dorothy Brooke lives on.

 For Love of Horses

 Dorothy Brooke wrote diaries throughout her time in Egypt.
 They chart Dorothy's dedication and determination to set up the hospital.